+First or upper second-class honours degree (or equivalent undergraduate degree) in a relevant discipline.
 Applicants might also be considered if they aren’t a graduate or their degree is in an unrelated field, but have relevant experience and can demonstrate the ability to work at postgraduate level.

 We accept a wide range of international qualifications.
 Find out more about the qualifications we accept from around the world.

 English language requirements

 If English isn’t your first language, you’ll need to meet our English language requirements to study with us.